microsoft/go-sqlcmd/README.md

 `ActiveDirectoryManagedIdentity`

 Use this method when running sqlcmd on an Azure VM that has either a system-assigned or user-assigned managed identity.
-If using a user-assigned managed identity, set the user name to the ID of the managed identity.
-If using a system-assigned identity, leave user name empty.
+If using a user-assigned managed identity, set the username to the ID of the managed identity.
+If using a system-assigned identity, leave username empty.

 `ActiveDirectoryServicePrincipal`

-This method authenticates the provided user name as a service principal id and the password as the client secret for the service principal.
-Provide a user name in the form `<service principal id>@<tenant id>`.
+This method authenticates the provided username as a service principal id and the password as the client secret for the service principal.
+Provide a username in the form `<service principal id>@<tenant id>`.
 Set `SQLCMDPASSWORD` variable to the client secret.
 If using a certificate instead of a client secret, set `AZURE_CLIENT_CERTIFICATE_PATH` environment variable to the path of the certificate file.

 #### Environment variables for AAD auth